-On the academic front, New York City’s Department of Education offers services for student parents while enrolled in high school.
-You have the right to stay at your current school, or you can choose to move your education to a LYFE center.
+Yes, you can go to high school while you’re pregnant.
+Whether you choose parenting or adoption, there is assistance available to you.
+On the academic front, New York City’s Department of Education is committed to helping you succeed by offering supportive services while you’re enrolled in high school and pregnant (or parenting).
+You have the right to stay at your current school or consider a high school alternative, such as taking a General Educational Development test (GED).
 Guidance counselors at your school will help guide you and connect you with the support services you need.

-Another alternative is the LYFE Program.
-The LYFE Program offers some great services to student parents, including free early childhood education, referrals to free or low-cost childcare, and a support network designed to keep you on track with school.
+The LYFE Program offers more great services to student parents too.
+They will help you with referrals to free or low-cost childcare and a support network designed to keep you on track with school.

-Becoming unexpectedly pregnant while in college may not be any easier on the emotional front, but the different way classes are scheduled in college can make staying in school easier.
+Yes, you can also go to college while you’re pregnant, and many women do it successfully.
+Becoming unexpectedly pregnant while in college may not be any easier on the emotional front, but a college pregnancy can give you even more flexibility because of the many options and way classes are scheduled in college.

-Also give thought to which classes you register for, and their location on or off campus.
+Also, give thought to which classes you register for, and their location on or off-campus.
 Will science classes include experiments with components that smell and could make you nauseous?
 Will the location of the class require a long or tedious walk that later in your pregnancy would be uncomfortable?
-Do you have the option of taking online classes?
+Do you have the option of taking online courses?

 Regardless of your age, if you are unexpectedly pregnant and wondering if you can still be a student while pregnant, be assured you can.
 You will need to make sure you have a healthy support system in place.
 Friends, family, doctors, and staff at your school are all part of a good support system.
 Sometimes, though, it can help to have someone in your corner that you know has only your best interest in mind.